-In 2019 a total of 9 samples exceeded the recommended turbidity level of 1.0 NTU, for a total of 1.7% of the 530 samples, which is considered very low given the large percentage of cast iron water mains in the utility.
+In 2020 a total of 13 samples exceeded the recommended turbidity level of 1.0 NTU, for a total of 2.5% of the 510 samples, which is considered very low given the large percentage of cast iron water mains in the utility.
 These exceedances occurred at eight stations, with not more than two instances per station, throughout the City.
-Given that typically only one instance of high turbidity was experienced at most sites, none of these sites are considered to be chronic problems and where likely due to local higher water use or construction activity disturbing settled sediment or iron precipitate in the water main.
+Given that typically only one instance of high turbidity was experienced at most sites, none of these sites are considered to be chronic problems, and are likely due to a local disturbance of settled sediment or iron precipitate in the water main.